ampproject/amphtml/contributing/getting-started-quick.md

 * Install [npm](https://www.npmjs.com/get-npm)`

-* Install Gulp by running `sudo npm install -g gulp`
+* Install Gulp by running `npm install -g gulp` (on some platforms this command might required elevated privileges using `sudo`)

 * Add this line to your hosts file (`/etc/hosts` on Mac or Linux, `%SystemRoot%\System32\drivers\etc\hosts` on Windows):